UPennCBE544/2023.github.io/ProjectDescription.md

 On the (111) surface, adsorb H on the O and M sites at coverages of 1 adsorbate per surface and 1 adsorbate per site.
 Relax these systems.
 See the figures below for a guide to the adsorption sites.

-Metals

-On the (111) surface, adsorb H on each site at coverages of 1 adsorbate per surface cell and 1 adsorbate per site.

-On the (210) surface, adsorb H on each site at coverages of 1 adsorbate per surface cell and 1 adsorbate per site.

-On the (100) surface, adsorb H on each site at coverages of 1 adsorbate per surface cell and 1 adsorbate per site.

 ### Task 3 ###

 The final task will be creating surface defects and relaxing the systems.
 From these results, we will be able to calculate the defect formation energies.
 Please skip ahead to the section heading relevant to your assigned material.